Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 By automating responses to common and repetitive questions, businesses can significantly cut down the workload for human support agents.
 This can lead to savings of up to 30% in customer support costs.
 In fields like banking and healthcare, chatbots can save an estimated $0.50 to $0.70 per query.

-- Enhanced Customer Experience: Let’s be honest, many customers prefer getting an instant answer for simple questions rather than waiting in a queue for a live agent.
+• Enhanced Customer Experience: Many customers prefer getting an instant answer for simple questions rather than waiting in a queue for a live agent.
 Chatbots provide these answers 24/7, leading to quicker resolutions and often higher satisfaction for straightforward issues.

 Industry benchmarks